 For example, let’s consider your closet.
 What rules can you set for yourself there?
 Are there colours, fabrics, or certain styles that you no longer want to wear?
 (Personally, I don’t wear yellow, I’m done with polyester, and I don’t have anything that’s dry-clean only.)

 Finally, it’s important to know that no matter how much you prepare, you’re going to come up against roadblocks.
-I point this out because too often, people want to give up as soon as things get tough (especially if they’re already overwhelmed to begin with).
+I point this out because, too often, people want to give up as soon as things get tough.

 The overwhelming feelings are just too much, and they think it’s a sign of failure or proof that it’s all too hard—but honestly, this couldn’t be further from the truth.
 Instead, I believe your struggles are a sign that you’re headed in the right direction.
 (It’s all part of the emotional cycle of decluttering.)

 If you’d like to learn more about decluttering your home and life, here are some resources that you might find helpful: